 Some face creams and lotions are vulnerable to sunlight, so the best way to get the most out of them is to use them before bed and throughout your sleep.
-Antioxidants, such as vitamins C and E remain active in your skin for much longer, when applied in the night.
-These antioxidants aid in collagen production, in the prevention of free radical damage and premature skin aging and in reducing signs of dehydrated skin – such as a dry, dull complexion.
+Antioxidants, such as vitamins C and E remain active in your skin for much longer, when applied at night.
+These antioxidants aid in collagen production, in the prevention of free radical damage and premature skin aging, and in reducing signs of dehydrated skin – such as a dry, dull complexion.

 Can Proper Sleep Reverse Signs of Aging?

 It’s no secret that we all age every day.
 No matter how much water you drink or how many times a week you go for your yoga sessions, time will leave its engraving someday on our faces.
 However, for most of us, the real quest lies in understanding the difference between normal aging and what may be signs of an underlying issue.
 Premature aging is not something you should overlook.

 Are your sun spots and lines around your mouth just aesthetically irritating – or something beyond just cosmetics?
 It helps to spot the first signs of premature aging, which includes a significant loss in your glowing complexion, along with dry, less bouncy skin and dark circles.
 If you’re facing these issues, take heart in knowing that they can be fixed by not over-tiring yourself, getting plenty of sleep, exercising, moisturizing every day, and consuming foods rich in antioxidants.